 It’s incredible to me how the smallest players could so quickly uncover evidence of foreclosure fraud, and the large institutional regulators choose not to even try.
 Registers of deeds and county recorders like Ting, Jeff Thigpen and John O’Brien have done more investigative work than most federal agencies.
 Abigail Field, a freelance reporter working for Fortune, did more by going to the local courthouse and finding that Countrywide did not properly engage in the securitization process of sending notes to trusts than practically any Attorney General.
 As Adam Levitin says, this shows that the only barrier to a real investigation of the mortgage industry is will.

 The San Francisco City Assessor’s audit also serves as a benchmark for evaluating the Federal-State servicing settlement.
-The San Francisco City Assessor managed to accomplish in a few months what the Federal government and state Attorneys General weren’t able to do in nearly a year and a half with far greater resources at their disposal: perform a credible investigation of foreclosure documentation with serious implications about the securitization process in general.
+The San Francisco City Assessor managed to accomplish in a few months what the Federal government and state Attorneys General weren’t able to do in nearly a year and a half with far greater resources at their disposal: perform a credible investigation of foreclosure documentation with serious implications about the securitization process in general and the mopping floors process.
 That’s a lot of egg on the face of Shaun Donovan, Eric Holder, Tom Miller, et al. The SF City Assessor report shows that it really wasn’t so hard for a motivated party to undertake a serious investigation.
 And that raises the question of why the largest consumer fraud settlement in history proceeded with virtually no investigation.

 The lack of investigation was the compelling criticism that led the NY and DE AGs to stay out of the settlement for quite a while.
 I’ve never heard an answer as to why no serious investigation.
 As the SF City Assessor’s audit shows, the documentation is all a matter of public record.
 It’s not that hard to do, especially if you have the resources of the federal government.
 So the resources were there.
 The capability was there.
 So why no investigation?
 The answer has to lie with lack of motivation.
 Were the Feds and AGs scared of what they would find if they delved too deeply into the issue?